fhsinchy/the-docker-handbook/content/docs/image-manipulation-basics/_index.md

 * The `FROM` instruction sets Ubuntu as the base image making an ideal environment for building any application.
 * The `RUN` instruction installs standard packages necessary for building NGINX from source.
 * The `COPY` instruction here is something new.
-This instruction is responsible for copying the `nginx-1.19.2.tar.gz` file inside the image.
+This instruction is responsible for copying the the `nginx-1.19.2.tar.gz` file inside the image.
 The generic syntax for the `COPY` instruction is `COPY <source> <destination>` where source is in your local filesystem and the destination is inside your image.
 The `.` as the destination means the working directory inside the image which is by default `/` unless set otherwise.
 * The second `RUN` instruction here extracts the contents from the archive using `tar` and gets rid of it afterwards.
 * The archive file contains a directory called `nginx-1.19.2` containing the source code.
 Hence on the next step, you'll have to `cd` inside that directory and perform the build process.
 You can read the [How to Install Software from Source Code… and Remove it Afterwards](https://itsfoss.com/install-software-from-source-code/) article at [It's Foss](https://itsfoss.com/) to learn more on the topic.
 * Once the build and installation is complete, you remove the `nginx-1.19.2` directory using `rm` command.